Dwarfism: Prevention

 Many types of dwarfism are currently impossible to prevent because they are genetically caused.
 Genetic conditions that cause dwarfism may be identified with genetic testing, by screening for the specific variations that result in the condition.
 However, due to the number of causes of dwarfism, it may be impossible to determine definitively if a child will be born with dwarfism.
 Dwarfism resulting from malnutrition or a hormonal abnormality may be treated with an appropriate diet or hormonal therapy.
-Growth hormone deficiency may be remedied via injections of human growth hormone (HGH) during early life.
+Growth hormone deficiency may be remedied via injections of human growth hormone during childhood.

 Management

 Genetic mutations of most forms of dwarfism caused by bone dysplasia cannot be altered yet, so therapeutic interventions are typically aimed at preventing or reducing pain or physical disability, increasing adult height, or mitigating psychosocial stresses and enhancing social adaptation.
 Forms of dwarfism associated with the endocrine system may be treated using hormonal therapy.
 If the cause is prepubescent hyposecretion of growth hormone, supplemental growth hormone may correct the abnormality.
 If the receptor for growth hormone is itself affected, the condition may prove harder to treat.
 Hypothyroidism is another possible cause of dwarfism that can be treated through hormonal therapy.
 Injections of thyroid hormone can mitigate the effects of the condition, but lack of proportion may be permanent.

 Pain and disability may be ameliorated by physical therapy, braces or other orthotic devices, or by surgical procedures.
 The only simple interventions that increase perceived adult height are dress enhancements, such as shoe lifts or hairstyle.
 Growth hormone is rarely used for shortness caused by bone dysplasias, since the height benefit is typically small (less than 5 cm) and the cost high.
 The most effective means of increasing adult height by several inches is distraction osteogenesis, though availability is limited and the cost is high in terms of money, discomfort, and disruption of life.
 Most people with dwarfism do not choose this option, and it remains controversial.
 For other types of dwarfism, surgical treatment is not possible.